Skip to Main Content

 When writing your goals for your client's social media plan, consider using S.M.A.R.T. goals.

-How to write SMART goals (Atlassian, Sept.
+How to write SMART goals This link opens in a new window (Atlassian, Sept.
 2021)

-24SP COM310 Clients - Target Audience Prompts
+Spring 2025 COM310 Clients - Potential Target Audiences

 • Others?